June 24, 2021

 First, let’s note the difference between the plug and the EV charging connector.
 The plug connects into your outlet in the wall, while the EV charging connector plugs into your vehicle.

-Throughout North America, most homes are outfitted with standard 120-volt electricity outlets.
-While many other countries use a 220 or 230-volt system, the U.S. still relies on the relatively weak 120-volt system.
+Throughout North America, most homes are outfitted with standard 120 volts (V) electricity outlets and only use higher 240 V outlets for larger home appliances like clothes dryers, ovens and other high-energy uses.
+While many other countries use a 220 or 230 V system, the US still relies on the relatively weak 120 V system.
 Why?
-To make a long story short, the US electrical system predates the rest of the world.
-In the late 19th century, Thomas Edison instituted a relatively low voltage to promote safety and widespread consumer adoption.
-The strategy worked.
-Millions of American homeowners purchased appliances and lighting designed to utilize the lower voltage.
-When using most appliances, we don’t notice the difference.
-But when charging electric vehicles, a higher voltage is preferable.
+The US electrical system predates the rest of the world having been built in the late 19th century, with Thomas Edison’s lower voltage system being pushed to promote safety and widespread consumer adoption.

-While it’s possible to plug an EV directly into the wall via a standard 120-volt outlet, it’s not the ideal option.
-This is called Level 1 or “trickle-charging,” which is a good name for it considering that you’ll only add about three or four miles of range for every hour plugged into a standard outlet.
+An EV requires higher voltage to charge their large batteries much quicker.
+While it’s possible to plug an EV directly into the wall via a standard 120 V outlet, it’s not the ideal option.
+This is called Level 1 or “trickle-charging,” which is a good name for it, considering that you’ll only add about three or four miles of range for every hour plugged into a standard outlet.
 With the ample size of today’s 200-plus mile electric cars, it could take more than 24 hours to go from empty to full using a standard outlet.
-That’s why companies like Enel X offer home EV charging station options like the JuiceBox 40, which can charge an EV battery from empty to full in just a few hours.
+That’s why companies like Enel X Way offer home EV charging station options like the JuiceBox, which can charge an EV battery from empty to full in just a few hours.

 Plugging in your home EV charger

 A home EV charger is the interface between the electricity flowing through your house and an electric vehicle’s battery management and charging system.
-It needs to be either hardwired or plugged in using a heavy-duty outlet—similar to those used for clothes dryers or ovens.
-240 volts is the Goldilocks-sized sweet spot for an EV’s electric supply.
-Amperage, the unit of measure for current, is also important.
-Today's most common plug-in home EV charging setup uses a 50 amp, 240-volt outlet to safely allow for a 40 amp Level 2 charger, since electrical standards require a circuit to be equal to 125% of a device's continuous load.
-This setup effectively charges at 10 kilowatts -- which is the total power you get when you multiply the current (40 amps) by the voltage (240 volts) – and nicely suits the amount of power today’s electric cars commonly accept.
+It needs to be either hardwired or plugged in using a heavy-duty outlet with 240 V. Amperage (A), the unit of measure for current, is also important.
+Today's most common plug-in home EV charging setup uses a 50 A, 240 V outlet to safely allow for a 40 A Level 2 charger since electrical standards require a circuit to be equal to 125% of a device's continuous load.
+This setup effectively charges at 9.6 kilowatts (kW), which is the total power you get when you multiply the current (40 A) by the voltage (240 V), and nicely suits the amount of power today’s electric cars commonly accept.

 There are two main plug types commonly used for home EV charging, both standardized and rated by NEMA, the largest trade association of electrical equipment manufacturers in the US.